apgv/frontend-maven-build/README.md

 # frontend-maven-build
-An example front end build with Maven
+An example front end build with Gulp and Maven

 ## Run the application
 To run the application you need